sql-formatter-org/sql-formatter/docs/identifierCase.md

 - prefixed variables like `@my_var` are not converted.
 - parameter placeholders like `:param` are not converted.

+**NB!** The use of this option is generally not recommended, because SQL Formatter leans on the side of detecting as few keywords as possible (to avoid converting them to uppercase when `keywordCase: "upper"` is used), which on the flip side means that everything else will be labeled as identifiers.

+The only reasonable cases to use this option is when you want all your SQL to be either in uppercase or lowercase.
+But if you only want keywords to be in uppercase, only use the `keywordCase: "upper"` option.

 ## Options

 - `"preserve"` (default) preserves the original case.